CiscoLives/LTRATO-2001/docs/tasks/task3/step4.rst

         nano task9_labpyats.py

 #.
-Review the content of the **PingTestcase** test case, look at the **def setup(self)** function.
-Code in this function follows the logic used in the previous step:
+Review the content of the **PingTestcase** test case, and look at the **def setup(self)** function.
+The code in this function follows the logic used in the previous step:

     - Get all the links between **nx-osv-1** and **csr1000v-1** (nx.find_links(csr).
-    - Get interfaces for each link (**for iface in links.interfaces**) and append its IPv4 address (**iface.ipv4.ip**) into list **dest_ips**, to use them further in ping commands.
+    - Get interfaces for each link (**for iface in links.interfaces**), and append its IPv4 address (**iface.ipv4.ip**) into the list **dest_ips**, to use them further in ping commands.

-    To exclude management IP addressing space, there is a check whether an IP address on a link is from a management address space (if dest_ip not in mgmt_net).
+    To exclude management IP addressing space, there is a way to check whether an IP address on a link is from a management address space (if dest_ip not in mgmt_net).
 If an IP address is from a management IP address, it's not appended to the list dest_ips.

     .. note::
-        Note that the IP address in the **link_iface.ipv4.ip** object is of the IPv4Address type so we can check whether it overlaps with IPv4Network without any conversion of type (hence **if dest_ip not in mgmt_net** is used).
+        Note that the IP address in the **link_iface.ipv4.ip** object is of the IPv4Address type, so we can check whether it overlaps with IPv4Network without any conversion of type (hence **if dest_ip not in mgmt_net** is used).

     The code of the **setup(self)** function is shown below: